ejtbrown/vmdd/readme.md

 files can be made available across various VMs with a great degree of granular control in access.
 See [hubshare.mb](hubshare.md) for more details.

+### Contributions
+Contributions are welcome.
+Please feel free to fork and submit pull requests!

 ### License & Warranty
 Licensed under GPL v3 (https://www.gnu.org/licenses/gpl-3.0.en.html)
 This software is provided as-is: no warranty is offered, expressed, or implied